A Deep Learning-Based Fully Automated Pipeline for Regurgitant Mitral Valve Anatomy Analysis From 3D Echocardiography: Methods

 \subsubsection{Detection of Mitral Valve Anatomical Landmarks}

-The pipeline automatically identifies the MV anatomical landmarks commonly used to describe annulus and leaflet anatomy.
-This is done using the reconstructed surface meshes $\Omega\textsubscript{A}$, $\Omega\textsubscript{AL}$, and $\Omega\textsubscript{PL}$.\\ On the annulus, the saddle horn (SH) and the two commissures (LC, MC) are identified respectively as the highest and the two lowest points of $\Omega\textsubscript{A}$ skeleton with respect to $\Pi$, while the posterior annular midpoint (PAM) is defined as the point opposite to SH in the posterior portion of $\Gamma\textsubscript{A}$ skeleton (Fig. \ref{fig:output-pipeline}a).\\ On the leaflets, the leaflet tips are identified: a plane ($\Pi\textsubscript{SH-PAM}$) passing through SH and PAM and perpendicular to $\Pi$ is defined; the intersection of this plane with $\Omega\textsubscript{AL}$ and $\Omega\textsubscript{PL}$ identifies two sets of points on the leaflet surface; among these, the leaflet tips (Fig. \ref{fig:output-pipeline}b) are defined as the two points farthest from SH and PAM.
+The pipeline automatically identifies the \gls{mv} anatomical landmarks commonly used to describe annulus and leaflet anatomy.
+This is done using the reconstructed surface meshes $\Omega\textsubscript{A}$, $\Omega\textsubscript{AL}$, and $\Omega\textsubscript{PL}$.\\ On the annulus, SH is identified as described in the previous subparagraph.
+The two commissures (LC, MC) are identified as the closest points of the skeleton of $\Omega\textsubscript{A}$ with respect to the two extremities of the reconstructed coaptation line, while the posterior annular midpoint (PAM) is defined as the point opposite to SH in the posterior portion of $\Gamma\textsubscript{A}$ skeleton (Figure \ref{fig:output-pipeline}a).\\ A plane ($\Pi\textsubscript{SH-PAM}$) is defined by intersecting SH and PAM and being perpendicular to $\Pi$.
+This plane intersects with the surfaces $\Omega\textsubscript{AL}$ and $\Omega\textsubscript{PL}$, resulting in two sets of points on the leaflet surface.
+Among these points, the leaflet tips, depicted in Figure \ref{fig:output-pipeline}b, are identified as the two points farthest from SH and PAM.